 How do I complain about nuisance neighbours?

-Please contact the Environmental Protection team via email or letter (contact details are at the bottom of the page) who will respond to your enquiry or complaint within 4 working days.
-To proceed with an investigation into your complaint, the following information will be required:
+Please contact the Environmental Protection team by using the Neighbourhood and Environmental Reports online form to proceed with an investigation into your complaint, the following information will be required:

-- the address of the property causing the alleged nuisance
+- The address of the neighbouring property causing the alleged nuisance

 Complaints Made Outside Office Hours